 L-arginine is a naturally occurring amino acid found in certain foods.
 It’s important for nitrous oxide (NO) synthesis.

 Good NO synthesis is important for erectile function.
 It increases penile blood flow by relaxing muscles and vessels.
 Viagra and similar medications work by altering NO levels.

 Ginkgo is an herb that’s been used medicinally for thousands of years to treat a variety of ailments.
 This supplement may improve penile blood flow.
 Additionally, some reports suggest that ginkgo can increase bleeding risk.
 This makes it particularly dangerous for people using blood thinners.
-Other studies, including one from 2011, found no evidence of increased bleeding while using ginkgo.
+Other studies, including one from

 Folic acid and vitamin E